eerkela/bertrand/docs/source/content/motivation.rst

 Case study: datetimes
 ^^^^^^^^^^^^^^^^^^^^^
 Now let's look at a different case: converting to and from **datetimes**.
 You could slowly go insane doing this in pandas:

 .. figure:: ../images/pandas_time_conversions_naive.png
     :align: center

     (And that's just for timezone-naive datetimes)

-Or you could let ``pdcast`` work out all the details for you:
+Or you could let ``pdcast`` work out all the messy details for you:

 .. doctest:: conversions